Northern Sámi: Negative verb

 Northern Sámi, like other Uralic languages, has a negative verb that conjugates according to mood (indicative and imperative), person (1st, 2nd and 3rd) and number (singular, dual and plural).
 It does not conjugate according to tense.

 Numbers

 Northern Sámi uses a decimal numeral system.
 Cardinal numbers inflect like adjectives, but have no attributive form.
 Instead, the numeral matches the noun it modifies in case and number.
 All numerals except for okta (1) use the nominative singular form also for the accusative singular (both are in the same consonant grade).
-For čieža (7), gávcci (8), ovcci (9), logi (10) and čuođi (100), the genitive singular form is used also for the nominative and accusative singular (they're all in the weak grade).
+For čieža (7), gávcci (8), ovcci (9), logi (10) and čuođi (100), the genitive singular form is used also for the nominative and accusative singular (they are all in the weak grade).
 In the plural, they inflect like all other nominals.

 0-10

 The numbers from 0 to 10 are:

 11-19

 The numbers 11 to 19 are formed by compounding a number from 1 to 9 with -nuppẹlohkái (literally "into the second ten").